MicrosoftDocs/azure-media-services/media-services/latest/stream-signal-timed-metadata-how-to.md

 ## Timed metadata limits

-- Total message body payload size
+- Total message body payload size – 256 kb max payload for the JSON body.
+Any requests exceeding the limit will get a `429 TOO MANY REQUESTS` response code from the server.
+If it is larger than 256kb, then the service will return 400.
-- Requests per second
+- Requests per second – 2 requests per second MAX.

 ## Additional information